-The DVD player will play CD-R and CD-RW discs recorded in CD-Audio or Video-CD format, or as a CD-ROM containing MP3, WMA or AAC (Blu-ray Disc Player only) files.
+The DVD player will play CD-R and CD-RW discs recorded in CD-Audio or Video-CD format, or as a CD-ROM containing MP3, WMA.
 The player will also play DVD-Video content recorded to a DVD-R or DVD-RW disc.
 DVD-ROM discs (either pressed or recorded) are not supported.